KrishnaAggarwal2003/Computational-Analysis-of-Memory-Load-in-Language-Comprehension/README.md

 - Sentence Length has the largest effect, suggesting it is a strong predictor of memory demand.

-- Both Dependency Length and Intervener Complexity also contribute positively and significantly, indicating their roles in shaping memory load during sentence processing.
+- Dependency Length and Intervener Complexity also contribute positively and significantly, indicating their roles in shaping memory load during sentence processing.

 - The confidence intervals show all effects are statistically robust (non-zero).

-2. **Regression Plots**
+2. ### Regression Plots

    ![Image](https://github.com/user-attachments/assets/b3bb0e7c-7ebc-4dc7-9f12-81bffc2bbd6d)